jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 There  is a  problem  I have  not  talked about.
 When  I scanned  the listings, the  paper was  not always properly  aligned on  the scanner glasspane.
-Even  if I stack  a big heavy book  on top of  the listing, when I  lower the scanner cover,  the listing sheets rotates  a little and I must take care of this when splitting the Document into Cells.
+Even  if I stack  a big heavy book  on top of  the listing, when I  lower the scanner cover,  the listing sheet  rotates  a little and I must take care of this when splitting the Document into Cells.

 Since the rotation angle is a small one, I can replace the rotation by